ansilh/cka/README.md

 **Topics**
 * Security

-$kubectl auth can-i create pod --as ansil --namespace shpping-app
+$kubectl auth can-i create pod --as ansil --namespace shopping-app

 Three APIs can be applied to set who and what can be queried